https://github.com/werf/nelm

 Helm Charts can be deployed by Nelm with no changes.
 All the obscure Helm Chart features, such as `lookup` functions, are supported.

 To store release information, Nelm uses Helm Releases.
-You can deploy the same release first with Helm, then Nelm and then with Helm and Nelm again, and it will work just fine.
+You can deploy the same release with Helm and Nelm interchangeably, and it will work just fine.
+No migration needed from/to Helm.

-Nelm has a different CLI layout, flags and environment variables, and commands might have a different output format, but we largely support all the same features as Helm.
+Nelm has a different CLI layout, flags and environment variables, but we largely support all the same features as Helm.

 Generally, the migration from Helm to Nelm should be as simple as changing Helm commands to Nelm commands in your CI, for example: